Hawaii: Sea Turtle Marine Conservation™

 Your Adventure is Just Around the Corner!

-On Maui, marine conservation is the name of the game.
-Sea turtles in particular are threatened as their habitat is depleted.
-Green turtle populations are being impacted by events such as the 2018 hurricane that washed out the most important nesting beach for this species in the entire archipelago.
-Participate in beach and marine debris cleanups and aide with an underwater visual census, and employ more technologically advanced tracking methods.
-Other restoration projects will protect sea turtle habitat and may include tree planting, community education, or restoring facilities.
+Marine life, and sea turtles in particular, are threat- ened as their habitat is depleted.
+Green and Hawks- bill turtle populations are being impacted by events such as the 2018 hurricane that washed out the most important nesting beaches for these species in the entire archipelago.
+Participate in beach and marine debris cleanups, assist an underwater visual census, and employ more technologically advanced research methods alongside scientists and local advocates.
+Other projects that protect sea turtle habitat may include community education and coral restoration.

-Break out the grass skirt and lei: it's hula time!
-Dive deep into Maui's rich Polynesian cultural heritage through traditional dance and storytelling at a traditional luau.
+Break out the grass skirt and lei: it’s hula time!
+Dive deep into Maui’s rich Polynesian cultural heritage through traditional dance and storytelling at a traditional luau.
 Watch endangered turtles bask in the sun as you gain firsthand knowledge of their nesting patterns.
-You'll hear straight from the experts about issues affecting local aquatic ecosystems such as climate change, plastics and poaching.
-Savor the tastes of Hawaii on a coconut tasting tour, and spend time on an organic farm, where you could learn about taro, pineapple, or other Maui crops and how they fit into the island's economy.
+You’ll hear straight from the experts about issues affecting local aquatic ecosystems such as climate change, plastics and poaching.
+Visit the National Tropical Botanical Garden, and learn about the preservation and history of plant species important to Hawaii.
+You’ll also have a chance to see what is believed to be the largest man-made structure in Polynesia.

-Journey along the world-famous Road to Hana, a wild and scenic route along the island's rugged east coast -- stop along the way to explore lush botanical gardens and remote waterfalls.
-Take in Hawaii's natural beauty from above as you take a ride on a breathtaking zipline.
-With over 30 miles of beaches to choose from, the island is the perfect place to try your hand at surfing or observe brightly-colored fish while snorkeling.
-Get your adrenaline pumping on a 450 ft. aquaball course, and cool off with a cup of shave-ice, a favorite island treat.
+Journey along the world-famous Road to Hana, a wild and scenic route along the island’s rugged east coast — stop along the way to explore lush botanical gar- dens and remote waterfalls.
+With more than 30 miles of beaches to choose from, the island is the perfect place to try your hand at surfing or observe brightly-colored fish while snorkeling.
+Take in Hawaii’s breathtaking landscape and natural beauty from a new perspective: from the water, while you take a ride on a performance sailboat.
+Then cool off with a cup of shave-ice, a favorite island treat.